 Post-Laminectomy Syndrome

-What is post-laminectomy syndrome and what causes it?
+What is post-laminectomy syndrome?

 There is no simple answer to this question because post-laminectomy syndrome is very complex even though it’s referred to as a single entity.
 Strictly speaking, post-laminectomy syndrome means that a person is experiencing pain, and that they had a prior spinal surgery (not necessarily even a laminectomy).
-For this reason, it is also known as failed back surgery syndrome or FBSS.
-There are many different forms that this condition can take.
-Some possible variations include:
+For this reason, it is also sometimes called "failed back surgery syndrome" (or FBSS), although this is an outdated term.

 • The patient had spinal surgery, recovered well, and now has developed a new and unrelated spinal problem.